postcss/postcss/README.md

 result.map //=> Source map from main.sass to main.min.css
 ```

-PostCSS, by default, will add annotation comment with path new source map file:
+PostCSS, by default, will add annotation comment with path to new source map
+file:

 ```
 a { }